Skip to main content

 Edit a variation

-This guide explains how to select elements, modify their properties, and add new components.
-It also covers how to customize styles for different devices, and set interaction states.
+The following guide explains how to select elements, modify properties, and add new components.
+It also covers customizing styles for different devices and setting interaction states.

-To learn how to create and manage your variations, please read this article.
+To learn how to create and manage variations, refer to the article on adding and managing variations.

 Select an element

-The Graphic Editor makes selecting elements straightforward and intuitive.
-When you hover over different parts of your webpage in the editor, each element becomes highlighted.
-You can select an element by double-clicking.
+The Graphic Editor simplifies element selection.
+When you hover over parts of a webpage in the editor, Kameleoon highlights each element.
+Double-click an element to select it.

 When you select an element, options appear above the selected element, allowing you to select another relative or edit the element's CSS selector.